 But yesterday, Netflix had an uncharacteristic epic marketing failure.
 Their subscribers are in an uproar (and rightly so).

 New pricing failure

-They announced a new pricing plan, which essentially increases the cost of the service by 60% (with no new benefits of any kind).
+You see, Netflix just announced a new pricing plan, which essentially increases the cost of the service by 60% (with no new benefits of any kind).
 They want to separate streaming and DVD viewing into two separate services, with separate fees.

 Either you pay more, you give up streaming (convenient, but limited selection), or you give up DVDs by mail (slow, but much larger selection).

 Almost worse, the name they chose for the streaming service is… .unfortunate.

 Netfilx is a great company, but in this case they’ve failed basic marketing 101